-Н CBS Settings Req uir ements: VT Policy Assessment Policy A lignment 42 CFR HCBS Requirement HCBS Setting Requirements DDS Policy, Rules, Guidelines VT Statutory or Policy Guidance Shared Living (1-2 persons) Supervised Living (1-2 persons) Staffed Living (1-2 persons) Group Living (3-6 persons) Group Community Supports (Provider controlled settings) 1.
-Commensurate with a persons individualized plan, needs and abilities The setting is integrated in and supports full access to community, including opportunities to seek employment and work in competitive integrated settings, engage in community life, control personal resources, and receive services in the community, to the same degree of access as individuals not receiving HCBS Title 18 VSA 206A §8721, 8723 -8724, 8726, 8728 DD Act Regulations Sec.
+Н CBS Settings Req uirements: VT Policy Assessment Policy A lignment 42 CFR HCBS Requirement HCBS Setting Requirements DDS Policy, Rules, Guidelines VT Statutory or Policy Guidance Shared Living (1-2 persons) Supervised Living (1-2 persons) Staffed Living (1-2 persons) Group Living (3-6 persons) Group Community Supports (Provider controlled settings) 1.
+Commensurate with a persons individualized plan, needs and abilities The setting is integrated in and supports full access to community, including opportunities to seek employment and work in competitive integrated settings, engage in community life, control personal resources, and receive services in the community, to the same degree of access as individuals not receiving HCBS Title 18 VSA 206A §8721, 8723 - 8724, 8726, 8728 DD Act Regulations Sec.
 2.14, 4.4, 4.5, 4.8, 4.9, 4.10, 5, 10.4, 10.6, 10.7, 10.12 VT State System of Care Plan (SOCP) Sec.
 1 II, III; Sec.
-2 III, IV; Sec 3 I, II, Sec 4 I, II D. Appendix A. ISA Guidelines All sections VCDMHS Needs Assessment Protocol for Evaluating Less Restrictive Placements for Court Ordered Persons • DD Act and its regulations provide that persons receive services in settings of their choice, commensurate with their abilities and person-centered plans.
-ISA Guidelines and System of Care standards support planning that promotes the least restrictive, most appropriate setting and that services and supports be based on a comprehensive person-centered planning process and reflect a person's needs, abilities, and preferences.
-SOCP also notes that funding must support the individual in making progress toward personal goals.
-Providers must actively develop opportunities to increase natural and unpaid supports typical of community living for all persons regardless of disability.
-Additionally employment supports include teaching individuals to use public transportation, working out rides from natural supports and co-workers.
+2 III, IV; Sec 3 I, II, Sec 4 I, II D. Appendix A. ISA Guidelines All sections VCDMHS Needs Assessment Protocol for Evaluating Less Restrictive Placements for Court Ordered Persons DD Act and its regulations provide that persons reservices in settings of their choice, commensurate their abilities and person-centered plans.
+ISA Guidelines and System of Care standards supp planning that promotes the least restrictive, most appropriate setting and that services and supports based on a comprehensive person-centered plann process and reflect a person's needs, abilities, and preferences.
+SOCP also notes that funding must support the individual in making progress toward personal good Providers must actively develop opportunities to increase natural and unpaid supports typical of community living for all persons regardless of disa Additionally, employment supports include teachi individuals to use public transportation, working or rides from natural supports and co-workers.
 VT does not fund segregated work environments.
-Appendix A of the SOCP provides definitions of allowable services that emphasize the goals of assessing a person's strengths, needs, and preferences, and promoting community living and integration, natural supports, and access to community resources to the same degree as individuals who do not have a disability.
-The Residents' Rights section of the Residential Care Home Licensing Standards includes an emphasis on individuality and community participation.
-Act 248 allows for the court to order persons who have Alignment Alignment Alignment Alignment (One setting that includes multiple group and shared living options on one campus may require additional onsite review and determination of compliance) Alignment
+Appendix A of the SOCP provides definitions of allowable services that emphasize the goals of assessing a person's strengths, needs, and prefere and promoting community living and integration, natural supports, and access to community resour to the same degree as individuals who do not have disability.
+The Residents' Rights section of the Residential Callome Licensing Standards includes an emphasis of individuality and community participation. with ort s be ing ils. bility. ng ut nces, ces e a re Alignment Alignment Alignment (One setting that includes multiple group and shared living options on one campus may require additional onsite review and determination of compliance) Alignment